Which champagne glass type is right for me?

 Champagne Saucers/Coupe’s

-The saucer/coupe champagne glass is more traditional, and I like to call it an ‘old school’ shape.
+The saucer/coupe champagne glass is more traditional, and I like to call it an 'old school' shape.
 This original style is often associated with the previous century when there were a limited amount and variations of glass types.
-This shape doesn’t allow you to watch the bubbles bounce off of each other as the above two do, but this is quite a sophisticated, elegant and traditional way to drink Champagne.
+This shape doesn't allow you to watch the bubbles bounce off of each other as the above two do, but this is quite a sophisticated, elegant and traditional way to drink Champagne.
+You'll often find this champagne glass type in 'old-world' restaurants and sometimes in high-class establishments offering that little something more different and quirky.

 Pictured: Schott Zwiesel Bar Special Champagne Saucer/Coupe